-CCAPP Postdoctoral Researcher
+CCAPP Postdoctoral Fellow

 - The Ohio State University Departments of Astronomy and Physics invite applications for CCAPP Postdoctoral Fellows in the OSU Center for Cosmology and AstroParticle Physics (CCAPP).

-- A successful candidate should be able to carry out a vigorous independent research program in theoretical, observational, or experimental cosmology, astroparticle physics, or astrophysics, interacting with researchers in CCAPP and other institutions while utilizing extensive CCAPP resources and infrastructure.
+- A successful candidate should be able to carry out a vigorous independent research program in theoretical, observational, or experimental cosmology, astroparticle physics, or astrophysics, as well as interact with researchers in CCAPP and other institutions while utilizing the extensive CCAPP resources and infrastructure.

-- CCAPP's multi-messenger research initiatives include institutional affiliations with the Dark Energy Survey (DES), Sloan Digital Sky Survey (SDSS-III & IV ), Fermi Gamma-ray Space Telescope, Pierre Auger Observatory, ANtarctic Impulsive Transient Antenna (ANITA), Askaryan Radio Array (ARA), and IceCube.
+CCAPP's multi-messenger research initiatives include institutional affiliations with the Dark Energy Survey (DES), Dark Energy Spectroscopic Instrument (DESI), Wide Field Infrared Survey Telescope (WFIRST), Sloan Digital Sky Survey (SDSS-III and SDSSIV), Fermi Gamma-ray Space Telescope, Pierre Auger Observatory, ANtarctic Impulsive Transient Antenna (ANITA), Askaryan Radio Array (ARA), and IceCube.

-- Appointments will be for Regular (3 year) or Long-Term (5 year) Fellowships.
-In addition to competitive salaries, these positions come with substantial independent research budgets.
-Applicants will be considered for both appointment levels as well as for other postdoctoral positions.
+Appointments will be for Regular (3 year) or Long-Term (5 year) Fellowships.
+Applicants will also be considered for other postdoctoral positions.
 Women and members of other underrepresented groups are encouraged to apply.

 - To build a diverse workforce Ohio State encourages applications from individuals with disabilities, minorities, veterans, and women.
 EEO/AA employer.